THE STAR SYSTEM

 The Star System (initially entitled Terminal Piece) was constructed, and installed at the Brooklyn Army Terminal - a huge World War I era arms depot with an internal courtyard built to enable the loading of military equipment into railroad cars.

-The Southeastern Center for Contemporary Art in Winston-Salem, N.C.
+It has since been exhibited at The Southeastern Center for Contemporary Art in Winston-Salem, N.C.
 (1991) and the Exploratorium in San Francisco (1994).

 The Star System is a giant clockwork mechanism driven by a falling weight.
 After a viewer pulls the driving weight into position, the piece unwinds for several minutes.
 As the bundle descends, long bamboo spokes crash against each other until the weight rests upon the ground.